Unveiling Encoder-Free Vision-Language Models: Introduction

 \textbf{(1) Representation Unity and Emergent Ability.} Due to lacking high-quality image-text data, directly training encoder-free VLMs from scratch is impractical and expensive to learn abundant knowledge and universal representations across modalities.
 In contrast, the industry has capitalized on the wealth of language data and continuously updated various LLMs~\cite{TransF:LLaMA,VLM:GPT-4,TransF:InternLM2} with impressive capabilities.
 Consequently, we position LLMs as a central pivot and strive to compel LLMs per se to develop visual perception while preserving original linguistic proficiency.
 The process is not a light breeze.
 We observe that before scaling up pre-trained data, vision-language pre-aligning from an LLM-centric perspective does count.
 This dramatically prevents model collapse and optimization interference, leading to rapid yet stable model convergence and great performance gains.

-\textbf{(2) Visual Recognition Capability.} Conventional contrastive learning~\cite{VLP:CLIP} and auto-regressive generation~\cite{TransF:GPT} essentially prompt visual backbones to produce highly compressed holistic semantics and frequently neglect fine-grained visual clues.
-On the contrary, we transmit visual signals almost losslessly into encoder-free VLMs and allow VLMs to autonomously acquire the necessary information.
-By aligning with patch features encoded by vision backbones and text labels predicted by encoder-based VLMs, we implicitly embed input-restricted visual encoders into encoder-free VLMs for comprehensive visual perception and cognition.
+\textbf{(2) Visual Recognition Capability.} Contrastive learning~\cite{VLP:CLIP,TL:DenseCLIP}, masked image modeling~\cite{VLM:mc-beit,VLM:MIMDC} and auto-regressive generation~\cite{TransF:AIM,TL:UniPT,TL:SHERL} essentially attempt to prompt visual backbones to produce highly compressed holistic semantics and frequently neglect fine-grained visual clues~\cite{ITM:SGRAF,ITM:RCAR,ITM:DBL,ITM:GSSF}.
+On the contrary, we transmit visual signals almost losslessly into encoder-free VLMs.
+This operation can allow VLMs to autonomously acquire the necessary visual-semantic information.
+By aligning with patch features captured from vision backbones and text labels predicted by encoder-based VLMs, we implicitly embed visual encoders with input-restricted patterns into encoder-free VLMs for comprehensive visual perception and cognition.
 This also sidesteps the expensive re-training process of visual encoders for arbitrary image shapes inside encoder-based VLMs.

 From the above perspective, we launch \textbf{EVE-7B}, an encoder-free VLM evolved from Vicuna-7B~\cite{TransF:Vicuna} and trained with two 8-A100 (40G) nodes in {\textasciitilde}9 days.
 The encoder-free property naturally supports high-resolution images with arbitrary aspect ratios.
 Notably, solely utilizing 35M publicly accessible data, we efficiently construct a decoder-only VLM that can impressively rival the encoder-based VLMs of similar capacities across multiple vision-language benchmarks.
 More importantly, we are pioneering a transparent, efficient, and practical route for subsequent VLM research.
 Our current version significantly outperforms the counterpart Fuyu-8B~\cite{VLM:Fuyu-8b}, which relies on mysterious training procedures and undisclosed training data.
 Beyond facilitating the transition from LLMs to VLMs, EVE holds promising potential for developing scalable and efficient training strategies for encoder-free multi-modality models, requiring fewer training data and device resources.